 A program budget is a framework by which the business allocates its resources to different departments and activities and manages the cash flows of the organization.
 There are many types of budgets.
 A program budget is one of them.
-First, let’s establish an understanding of the definition of a program budget.
+First, let’s establish an understanding of its definition.

 What is a Program Budget?

 A business has many different projects running at a single time.
 Therefore, it becomes very important to set the goals and objectives of each individual project, along with its budget.
-The program budget allocates resources to a project, which helps in monitoring the performance of the project and increases accountability.
+This budget allocates resources to a project, which helps in monitoring the performance of the project and increases accountability.

-Let’s look at a Program Budget as a example to understand the concept more clearly.
+Let’s look at an example to understand the concept more clearly.